-NYC foresees $7.4B tax loss due to virus, seeks federal help
+NYC to use hotel rooms as quarantines sites

-NEW YORK (AP) — New York City expects to take a $7.4 billion budget hit over the next 15 months because of the coronavirus, Mayor Bill de Blasio said Thursday as he detailed planned cuts and appealed to President Donald Trump and Congress for an infusion of cash for cities and states.
+New York City expects to take a $7.4 billion budget hit over the next 15 months because of the coronavirus, de Blasio said Thursday as he detailed planned cuts and appealed to President Donald Trump and Congress for an infusion of cash for cities and states.

 “If you lead, the Senate will follow.
 If you are silent, they will not.
 It’s on you, Mr. President,” the Democrat said at a news briefing.
 He said he spoke Wednesday to the Republican president and told him “his hometown needs him.”